matt4biz/oak/README.md

 These special variables only exist when the statistic registers have data.
 They are read-only, so they can be read with `@` but not written with `!`.

 ## Advanced mathematics
-oak can calculate numerical derivatives, integrals, and find roots of a function.
+oak can calculate numerical derivatives and integrals and find roots of a function.
 For details of the algorithms used, see *Numerical Analysis, third ed.* by Timothy Sauer (ISBN [9780134696454](https://www.amazon.com/Numerical-Analysis-3rd-Timothy-Sauer/dp/013469645X)).

 Each of these methods takes a word representing a function and one or two numbers.
 In all cases, the given word represents a real-valued function in one variable.
 It will be given a value on the stack and be expected to return its result on the stack.